EarthDollar/EarthDollar/README.md

  - 4 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Maplecoin client sofware, see http://www.EarthDollar.com
+For more information, as well as an immediately useable, binary version of the EarthDollar client sofware, see http://www.EarthDollar.com

 License
 -------

-Maplecoin is released under the terms of the MIT license.
+EarthDollar is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process